-Just like building a house – a good Vision Therapy program always starts at the foundation and builds towards higher level skills.
+Just like building a house, our Vision Therapy program starts with a solid foundation and builds from there.

 Phase 1 includes activities that will begin to lay the foundation for an efficient visual system.
 These activities work on basic visual skills that are important for learning – skills like eye movements (tracking), focusing, and gross motor.

 All activities are designed to reinforce and eventually establish new visual skills to make reading, writing, and eye-hand coordination easier.